ir-engine/developer-docs/docs/manual/01_install/050_advanced/index.md

 ```bash
 npm run serve-local-files
 ```
 This will start up the `http-server` that will serve local files from `packages/server/upload` on `localhost:8642`.
 > Note: You may have to accept the invalid self-signed certificate in the browser the first time it is loaded.
 See the `Allow local file http-server connection with invalid certificate` section below.

 ## 6. Start the API server, two instanceservers, and client (if you did not run step 4a)
 Open two/three separate terminals and run:
 - Run `npm run dev` inside `packages/server`.
   This will launch the API, world, media and file servers.
   _Note: If you are not using instanceservers, you can instead run `npm run dev-api-server` inside the API server folder._
 - Run `npm run dev` inside `packages/client`
   _Note: If you are on windows you need to use `npm run dev-windows` instead of `npm run dev`._

 ## 7. Open the Engine
 If everything went well, you can now open the engine by navigating to [https://localhost:3000/location/default](https://localhost:3000/location/default) in your browser.

 The database seeding process creates a default empty location called `default`, which can be accessed by opening `https://localhost:3000/location/default`.

-## 8. Accept the Certificates
+## 8. Accept the certificates
 <!-- Start of partial: AcceptCertificates -->
 When loading the engine's website for the first time you'll have to tell your browser to ignore insecure connections.
 1. Open the `Developer Tools` of your browser by clicking the side menu with three dots, then go to `More tools > Developer tools` (or use either `Ctrl+Shift+I` or `F12`) and then go to the `Console` tab.
 2. You will see some errors in URL addresses starting with `wss`
     - Replace `wss` with `https` and open that URL in a new tab